HOME

 NEXT

-This stamp was from a PORTUGUESE INDIA mini sheet (above) with de Brito and Xavier, Scott 471a
+The above stamp was from this 1946 PORTUGUESE INDIA mini-sheet with both de Brito and Xavier, Scott 471a

-some of which featured the tomb of Xavier (below) or the interior of the Bom Gesu Church.
+the tomb of Xavier (above) or the interior of the Bom Gesu Church, H&G 42-43

-The image of him as a page at Lisbon is a Barata Feyo bas relief based on a painting by Henrico Franco;
+The relief of him as a page at Lisbon is from a Barata Feyo bas relief based on a painting by Henrico Franco;

-and as an apostle in Madura, another bas relief of Feyo
+the image of him as an apostle in Madura is based on another bas relief of Feyo.

 NEXT